ID-Documents of a WWII Blitz Ambulance Driver

 Women Ambulance Drivers in WWII ID-Documents WWII Ambulance Driver

-Women ambulance workers played a vital role in servicing those in need during the Second World War in general and in the conveyance of the wounded to the British hospitals in particular.
-Working against all odds and the restrictions shaped by the expectations around their social role based on gender, women at the home front, in France, and elsewhere were present, empowering, and actively shaping history.
-In 1939 a General wrote with regards to the existence of female personnel in France: “Of course, you can say that we don’t smile on the proposition.”
+In 1939, a General wrote regarding the existence of female personnel in France: “Of course, you can say that we don’t smile on the proposition.”
 However, women who took part in these life-saving operations proved that their contribution to a more humane world was voicing its vision in the most elaborate way, in an act that demanded to be heard and recognized.
 ID-Documents WWII Ambulance Driver

 Marjorie died on 24 December 2008 at age 87.
 ID-Documents WWII Ambulance Driver